SHUBHHAM-0712/Polar-Codes-and-its-working/README.md

 # Polar Codes – CT216 Project Report (Group 31)

-Welcome to the documentation repository for our academic project on **Polar Codes**, submitted as part of the *CT216 - Introduction to Communication Systems* course at Dhirubhai Ambani Institute of Information and Communication Technology (DAIICT) on Polar Codes.
+Welcome to the documentation repository for our academic project on **Polar Codes**, submitted as part of the *CT216 - Introduction to Communication Systems* course at Dhirubhai Ambani Institute of Information and Communication Technology (DAIICT).

 ---